adamguziczek/plugin_dev/VolumeControlPlugin/README_BUILD.md

 1. Navigate to the build directory: `cd build`
 2. Run CMake with verbose output: `cmake -DCMAKE_VERBOSE_MAKEFILE=ON ..`
 3. Build with verbose output: `cmake --build . --verbose`

+### WSL-Specific Issues

+When building in WSL (Windows Subsystem for Linux), you might encounter issues with library paths.
+The CMakeLists.txt file includes explicit include and link directories for GTK and WebKit2GTK to address these issues.
+If you still encounter problems:

+1. Verify that all dependencies are installed: `./setup_scripts.sh`
+2. Check if the include paths in CMakeLists.txt match your system
+3. For GTK-related errors, try: `pkg-config --cflags gtk+-3.0` to see the correct include paths
+4. For WebKit2GTK errors, try: `pkg-config --cflags webkit2gtk-4.1` to see the correct include paths

 ## Advanced Usage